odradev/odradev.github.io/docusaurus/docs/advanced/05-storage-layout.md

 # Storage Layout

-Odra's innovative modular design necessitates a distinctive storage layout.
-This article elucidates the step-by-step workings of Odra's storage layout.
+Odra's innovative modular design necessitates a unique storage layout.
+This article explains step-by-step Odra's storage layout.

 ## Casper VM Perspective
 The Casper Execution Engine (VM) enables the storage of data in named keys or dictionaries.
 However, a smart contract has a limited number of named keys, making it unsuitable for storing substantial data volumes.
-Odra resolves this issue by storing all user-generated data in a dictionary called `storage`.
+Odra resolves this issue by storing all user-generated data in a dictionary called `state`.
 This dictionary operates as a key-value store, where keys are strings with a maximum length of 64 characters, and values are arbitrary byte arrays.